jtackaberry/luadox/README.md

 the `--nofollow` argment or setting `follow = false` in the config file, in which case LuaDox will only parse files explicitly passed.

-Any option can be defined on the command line, but it may be more convenient to use a config file.
+Most options can be defined on the command line, but it may be more convenient to use a config file.

-Config files are ini-style files that define two sections:
+Config files are ini-style files that define these sections:
 * `[project]` for project level settings
 * `[manual]` for manual pages where each page is a separate `id=filename` line
+* `[link<n>]` for user-defined custom links that appear on the center of each page, and where `<n>` is a number that controls the order.

 Here's an annotated example `luadox.conf` that describes the available config properties.
 All properties are optional except for files (although files could